-Residence Requirement: Students eligible to graduate with 120 semester hours must complete their last 30 semester hours and at least 15 semester hours in their major area in residence at Virginia Wesleyan.
-Students required to complete 128 semester hours to graduate must complete their last 32 hours and at least 16 semester hours in their major area in residence at Virginia Wesleyan.
+Residence Requirement: Effective Fall 2013, all students are required to complete 128 semester hours to graduate, and they must complete their last 32 hours and at least 16 semester hours in their major area in residence at Virginia Wesleyan.

-First-Year Experience: Freshmen and transfer students with fewer than 12 semester hours must complete FYE 101 First-Year Experience.
-This course, which is paired with a 4 semester hour course chosen by the student from the college's offerings for freshmen, is designed to help students engage and succeed both academically and socially in Virginia Wesleyan's academics community.
+First-Year Experience: All freshmen-and transfer students with fewer than 12 semester hours must complete the one-credit course, FYE 101 First-Year Experience.
+(A transfer student is a student who has graduated from high school and attended college.
+Students who have completed dual enrollment courses in high school are considered firsttime freshmen, not transfer students, and must complete FYE 101).
+Most FYE 101's are paired with a 4-credit content freshmen level course chosen by the student from the college's offerings for freshmen, and is designed to help students engage and succeed both academically and socially in Virginia Wesleyan's academic community.
 Led by a faculty mentor, a small, close-knit group of new students engage in an array of activities and exercises that invite them to explore the liberal arts, connect to the campus community, and develop the personal resourcefulness that leads to success in college.
+Students who do not pass the FYE 101 requirement have the option to repeat FYE 101 the following spring semester.